Hamcha/meiru/README.md

 Refer to the sample configuration in `conf/` on how to configure a simple system

+## License

+All of meiru source code is licensed under MIT

+The full text for the license can be found in the [LICENSE file](https://raw.githubusercontent.com/Hamcha/meiru/master/LICENSE) included with the source code

 ## Anime tax

-Meiru sounds like..
+meiru sounds like..
 Meiru (Mayl) from Megaman Battle Network!

 ![Meiru](http://www.therockmanexezone.com/gallery/albums/userpics/10002/Meiru_OSSsitez.PNG)